danielsitnik/codedoc-mermaid-plugin/README.md

 ## Usage
 ***
-To render diagrams in your documents, refer to the "Diagram Syntax" section in Mermaid's [documentation](https://mermaid-js.github.io).

-All you need to do is wrap the diagram syntax in markdown `block-quote` elements (Codedoc calls them "quoted components") like below:
+To render diagrams in your documents, all you need to do is wrap Mermaid's diagram syntax in markdown `block-quote` elements (Codedoc calls them "quoted components") like below:\
 ```md
 > :Mermaid
 > > graph LR
 > >   Start --> End
 ```
+Refer to the "Diagram Syntax" section of Mermaid's [documentation](https://mermaid-js.github.io) to learn how to use each of the diagrams.

 ## Contributing
 ***